Bardo - Learning the Art of Dying while Living

 In learning to be still and fully aware in Bardo we can get in touch with that, which does not come and go.
 That which is a true reference point within (for the 'someone' inside who needs it, even though you may have heard that that 'someone' is an illusion in the first place).

 The background of the process is associated with teachings of Tibetan Buddhism but it is in itself neither a Buddhist nor other religious teaching.
 The deepest and most relevant inspiration is through Osho, whose presence and guidance beyond words is an ongoing unfolding within me to this day.
 The process is designed to support transcending what is false or not helpful in one's life, and to heal traumatic imprints and overcome conditioned beliefs.

 Each part is 5-7 days

-For dates see schedule page, for more information contact us
+For dates see schedule page (none in 2021) for more information contact us